geoschem/GCClassic/CONTRIBUTING.md

 Updates to the GEOS-Chem model benefit both you and the [entire GEOS-Chem community](https://geoschem.github.io/geos-chem-people-projects-map/).
 You benefit through [coauthorship and citations](https://geos-chem.seas.harvard.edu/geos-new-developments).
 Priority development needs are identified at GEOS-Chem users' meetings with updates between meetings based on [GEOS-Chem Steering Committee (GCSC)](https://geos-chem.seas.harvard.edu/geos-steering-cmte) input through [Working Groups](https://geos-chem.seas.harvard.edu/geos-working-groups).

 ## We use GitHub and ReadTheDocs
-We use GitHub to host the GEOS-Chem source code, to track issues, user questions, and feature requests, and to accept pull requests: [https://github.com/geoschem/geos-chem](https://github.com/geoschem/geos-chem).
+We use GitHub to host the GEOS-Chem Classic source code, to track issues, user questions, and feature requests, and to accept pull requests: [https://github.com/geoschem/geos-chem](https://github.com/geoschem/geos-chem).
 Please help out as you can in response to issues and user questions.

-GEOS-Chem documentation can be found at [geos-chem.readthedocs.io](https://geos-chem.readthedocs.io).
+GEOS-Chem Classic documentation can be found at [geos-chem.readthedocs.io](https://geos-chem.readthedocs.io).

 ## When should I submit updates?